Standard ILAPI Documentation

 Optimal URL sources are:

-We run crawling at most daily starting at 00:00 UTC with a request rate of 60-240 pages per minute
+We run crawling at most once per day starting at 00:00 UTC with a request rate of 60-240 pages per minute.

 These are the currently used Graphite bot user agents:

-We recommend allowing GraphiteBot to crawl using the user agent.
-If you are worried about “User-Agent” spoofing, Graphite can provide static IP addresses for the bot's connections.
-These can be utilized to grant access authorization.
+We recommend allowing GraphiteBot to crawl your site by allowlisting its user agent.
+If you are worried about "User-Agent" spoofing, Graphite can provide static IP addresses for the bot's connections; they can be used to grant access authorization.

 Indexing